-Revamp Your Homeschool History
+Revamp Your Homeschool History Curriculum

 By now, we know history is more than just memorizing facts, dates, and the presidents (thank gosh!).
 The study of history is so much richer and more interesting than that.
-It's the exploration of how humans went hammering rocks together for stone tools and making cave art to 3-D printing cars and reading blog posts about homeschool history lessons.
+It's the exploration of how humans went hammering rocks together for stone tools and making cave art to 3-D printing cars and reading blog posts about history homeschool curriculum.
 As the study of history evolved beyond memorization of facts into something much more dynamic and engaging, teaching history has become much more challenging, and in our current world, much more important as well.

 From an award winning history teacher with twelve years of teaching experience to a diverse range of students, these are six foundations for your Homeschool History curriculum that are essential for a 21-century history class.

 The single most important foundation for your homeschool history curriculum are lessons on why history matters.
 Students, whether they are eight or eighteen, are right to ask, “Why should I care about the past?
 How is this going to help me today?”
 By my third year teaching history, I realized I needed to address this important question and concern head on.
 My first lesson always is, “Why Should We Study History?”
 Students then dive into six major reasons why history matters for their lives and are challenged to come up with their own.